 Investors can be classified as growth-oriented and value-oriented investors.
-The former invests in growing companies and expect returns in the form of capital appreciation as the company grows exponentially, whereas the value-oriented investors expect stable returns in the form of dividends along with capital appreciation over a long period of time.
-The dividend yield ratio is highly useful for the value-oriented investors.
+The former invests in growing companies and expect returns in the form of capital appreciation as the company grows exponentially.
+Value-oriented investors, on the other hand, expect stable returns in the form of dividends along with capital appreciation over a long period.
+The dividend yield ratio is highly useful for value-oriented investors.

 The dividend yield ratio is calculated using the following formula:

 Dividend Yield Ratio = Dividend Per Share/Market Value Per Share

 In the simplest form of calculation, you can take the amount of dividend per share and divide it with the market value per share to get the dividend yield ratio.

 However, companies tend to announce the dividends as gross dividends distributed.
 In that case, it will have to be divided by the outstanding common stock in that year.
 The market value of the share is usually taken as the one at the end of the tenure in question.